neov5/neov5.github.io/content/posts/endian-int-cpp.md

 [go out of your way to test that your code runs on big endian machines][2].
 Ergo, it would have been good enough to do `using le16 = uint16_t` and move on.

-A challengs is a challenge though.
+A challenge is a challenge though.
 And I was doing this for fun, so let's have some fun.

 ## Requirements